Full Stack PHP Developers earn over $77,000 USD a Year! Take my popular Web Developer Course for only 29!

 Welcome to KillerPHP.com!

 I created this website to teach PRACTICAL PHP to non-nerd web designer types.
-With the recent release of PHP7 in 2016, PHP continues to prove that it is a powerful programming language.
+Since the release of PHP7 in 2016, PHP has continued to prove that it is a powerful programming language.
 You could say in fact, that PHP is one of the four pillars of modern web development: